lupyuen/lupyuen.github.io/src/interrupt.md

 # GIC Version 2

-_Does NuttX support GIC Version 2?_
+_Does NuttX support GIC Version 2 for PinePhone?_

 Yes NuttX supports __Generic Interrupt Controller (GIC) Version 2__ but there's a catch...
 It's for __Arm32 CPUs, not Arm64 CPUs!__